niek-sidn/hsm_workshop/Slide16.md

 But we did not actually prove that here.

 --------------
-Prove it with more confidence:
+Prove it with some more confidence:
 ```
 sudo apt install -y openssl libengine-pkcs11-openssl
-sudo openssl pkey -engine pkcs11 -inform ENGINE -in "pkcs11:token=Token1;pin-value=0000;object=ec256_2:type=private" -text
+openssl pkey -engine pkcs11 -inform ENGINE -in "pkcs11:token=Token1;pin-value=0000;object=ec256_2:type=private" -text
-sudo openssl ecparam -name prime256v1 -genkey | openssl pkey -text
+# to see what the output could have been: openssl ecparam -name prime256v1 -genkey | openssl pkey -text
 ```
-The zero's from the first openssl command prove that no private material came out of the hsm.

 ------
 What if your software needs pkcs11 information is a URI like the openssl command above?
 E.g. Knot.
 ```
 sudo apt install gnutls-bin
+p11tool --provider /usr/lib/softhsm/libsofthsm2.so --list-tokens
-sudo p11tool --provider /usr/lib/softhsm/libsofthsm2.so --list-all
+p11tool --provider /usr/lib/softhsm/libsofthsm2.so --list-all "pkcs11:token=Token1" # or use more complete url
 ```
 That should be a nice starting point I think.